 Yes folks, I’m talking about a spacewalk.

-OK, so we didn’t get to go to actual space.
-But with the help of some impressive suits and various cable systems, Jess and I did get to have an idea of what it is like to try and repair a section of a space station from the outside, and the various challenges that entails.
+We didn’t get to go to actual space.
+But with the help of some impressive suits and various cable systems, Jess and I did get to have an idea of what it’s like to try and repair a section of a space station from the outside, and the various challenges that entails.

 This included trying to manipulate fittings with bulky gloves on, stopping our gear and tools from “floating away” (or in our case, hitting our cable operators on the head), and working as a team in a high pressure environment.

-This was fun but also definitely one of the more physically demanding activities we did – who knew floating around outside the ISS could be so much work!
+This was fun but also definitely one of the more physically demanding activities.
+Who knew floating around outside the ISS could be so much work!

 Food

-It may be hard to believe, but with an early start, we somehow managed to fit all the above into an experience that we completed in time for lunch.
+It may be hard to believe, but with an early start, we somehow managed to fit all the above into a morning.

-Of course, there are lots of options, including a full salad bar, various classic American dishes (pizza, hamburgers), and various soft drinks, as well as dessert options.
+Of course, there are lots of options, including a full salad bar, various classic American dishes (pizza, hamburgers), and various soft drinks and dessert options.

 Touring the U.S. Space and Rocket Center

-What is really cool about Space Camp is that it is on the same site as the U.S. Space and Rocket Center – a large museum dedicated to space flight and exploration.
+What’s really cool about Space Camp is that it’s on the same site as the U.S. Space and Rocket Center, a large museum dedicated to space flight and exploration.
 This can be visited as a separate attraction, and thousands of people do that every day.

-There are various exhibits here, ranging from the dawn of space flight, right up to the present day and beyond.
-Perhaps most impressive are the two Saturn V rockets, one mock-up, which sits outside in a vertical configuration, and then a “real” Saturn V, which sits inside the Saturn V hall laying horizontally.
+There are various exhibits here, ranging from the dawn of space flight right up to the present day and beyond.
+Perhaps most impressive are the two Saturn V rockets.
+One is a mock-up which sits outside in a vertical configuration.
+The other is a “real” Saturn V, which sits inside the Saturn V hall lying horizontally.

-It’s here that you can see the immense scale of the rockets that sent man to the moon, and understand the complexities involved in doing so.
-You can also take a tour with one of their 100 docents – folks who actually worked on the various NASA space programs, and hear their stories of life at NASA.
-Which is pretty amazing.
+It’s here that you can see the immense scale of the rockets that sent humans to the moon, and understand the complexities involved in doing so.
+You can also take a tour with one of the centre’s docents, many of whom actually worked on the various NASA space programmes.
+Hearing their stories of life at NASA is pretty amazing.

-There are also some fun rides to take part in, which are also related to space.
-The two we tried were the Moon Shot and the G-Force accelerator.
-The Moon Shot gives you an impression of rapid acceleration followed by a couple of seconds of actual Zero-G, by firing you up into the sky – covering 140 feet in 2.5 seconds!
+There are also some fun rides, which are related to space.
+The two we tried were the Moon Shot and the G-Force Accelerator.
+The Moon Shot gives you an impression of rapid acceleration followed by a couple of seconds of actual Zero-G, by firing you up into the sky, covering 140 feet in 2.5 seconds!

 There’s loads more to see here and enough to easily fill a whole day (we actually came back on a different day to see more, as the afternoon wasn’t enough!).
 There’s also an on-site gift shop (two in fact!), which is a must-stop for space fans.

-If you are thinking of going to Space Camp as an adult, we can highly recommend the experience.
-Even though we only had a short version of what’s available, it really got us excited for how much fun it must be to do a fuller, more lengthy program with a real mission structure.
+If you’re thinking of going to Space Camp as an adult, we can highly recommend it.
+Even though we only had a short version of what’s available, it got us excited for how much fun it must be to do a fuller programme with a real mission structure.

 Learning to be an astronaut whilst having fun.
 I mean, what could be better than that?

-We appreciate that a lot of folks bring their families along to Space Camp but don’t attend themselves, and so you might be wondering if there’s anything else to do in Huntsville beyond attend Space Camp.
+We appreciate that a lot of folks bring their families along to Space Camp but don’t attend themselves, and so you might be wondering if there’s anything else to do in Huntsville.
 After all, you don’t want to be sitting in a hotel for six days!

-The good news is that there is loads to do in Huntsville, from quirky restaurants to art museums to hiking and more.
-There’s so much to do in fact, that we put together a comprehensive guide to the best things to do in Huntsville.
-We definitely recommend checking that out.
+The good news is that there’s loads to do in Huntsville, from quirky restaurants to art museums to hiking and more.
+There’s so much to do in fact that we put together a comprehensive guide to the best things to do in Huntsville.
+We’d definitely recommend checking that out.

 Further Reading

-In addition to that, here are some more resources to help you plan your trip to Space Camp!
+Hopefully you’ve enjoyed reading about Space Camp!
+Here are some more resources to help you plan your trip.

-- The official website for Space Camp, which has loads of information about visiting.
-This is also where you can book your own experience.
+- The official website for Space Camp has loads of information about visiting.
+This is also where you can book your experience.

 - I am a bit of a space fan, so this isn’t my first space post.
-Check out my guide to getting into space as a tourist, as well as my guide to New Mexico’s Space Trail, for more space related fun!
+Check out my guide to getting into space as a tourist, my guide to New Mexico’s Space Trail, and our guide to visiting Space Center Houston for more space related fun!

 - We have loads more content on the USA to help you plan your visit.
 Check out our guides to how much it costs to travel in the USA and driving in the USA as starting points.